 A study by the Mon Valley Progress Council in 1995 indicated that the earth beneath Posey’s gravesite is just dirt, nothing more.
 “No slab or ingot of steel is located within the area of our investigation,” the report noted.

-I would argue that they unquestionably need all those things, and I believe Mr. Posey and his family would argue that as well.
+I would argue that unquestionably they need all those things, and I believe Mr. Posey and his family would argue that as well.